National Committee for a Free Germany: Ideology and symbols

-During their discussions of Fascism, Nazism, the idea of a democratic government and the history of Germany, many prisoners of war said of their disgust or hatred towards the "weakness" of the Weimar Republic and that mainly because of this hatred they joined the NSDAP or even the SS.
-In one of his speeches, Ernst Hadermann, one of the leaders of the NKFD, insisted that by advocating democracy he did not intend a resurrection of the Weimar Constitution which he described as feeble.
-He described the principles of the NKFD as opposition to any Fascist dictatorship and imperialist war, support for unrestricted democracy, peaceful international cooperation, and respect for law and especially international law from a broad platform which united all the views presented in the NKFD, from the Communists to the conservatives among the POWs.
 These points along with the criticism of the Weimar Germany were added in the Manifesto of the NKFD; since the KPD was not fond of the Weimar Germany either, its members supported these criticisms.
 The Manifesto set a democratic "genuine German government" as one of its goals and contrasted this future "truly popular" government to the "powerless" Weimar Republic, as this government had to be strong to crush the remains of the Nazi regime.
-The criticism of the Weimar Germany became one of the reason of the choice of the flag: the NKFD used the Reichsflagge which was used by the German Empire and earlier the North German Confederation, the conservative politicians of the Weimar Republic and by the Third Reich during its first two years; the other reason of this choice was that the KPD leaders wanted to reassure its non-Marxist majority that the NKFD was not a Communist outfit but a union with all kind of views opposed to Nazism.
+Criticism of Weimar Germany became one of the reason of the choice of the flag: the NKFD used the Reichsflagge,which was used by the German Empire and earlier the North German Confederation, the conservative politicians of the Weimar Republic and by the Third Reich during its first two years; the other reason for this choice was that the KPD leaders wanted to reassure its non-Marxist majority that the NKFD was not a Communist outfit but a union with all kind of views opposed to Nazism.
 However, after the war both the BRD and the DDR did not adopt this flag.
-The Politbureau of the KPD was split on this issue, with Anton Ackermann and Peter Florin voting against and Walter Ulbricht and Wilhelm Pieck voting for the adoption of the flag.
+The Politbureau of the KPD was split on this issue, with Anton Ackermann and Peter Florin voting against, while Walter Ulbricht and Wilhelm Pieck voted for the adoption of the flag.